mazwat/mazwat.github.io/design-patterns-ws.md

 ## LECTURE

-It is assumed that you have watched the video lecture and viewd the [materials](design-patterns-lm) before this workshop.
+It is assumed that you have watched the video lecture and viewedd the [materials](design-patterns-lm) before this workshop.
 If not you should find time to watch them during the week.
 {: .callout .callout--warning}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMTczODE2NSwtNjQ3OTYyMTg4LC0xOD
+eyJoaXN0b3J5IjpbLTEzNjA0ODY3MzAsLTY0Nzk2MjE4OCwtMT
-YwNzE5Njk0LC0xMzQwOTU4NTYyLC01NzQ3NzA3MTldfQ==
+g2MDcxOTY5NCwtMTM0MDk1ODU2MiwtNTc0NzcwNzE5XX0=
 -->